|MEETING PLACE:||The Gonzo Inn, 100W 200S, Moab, Utah|

 We’ll get going first thing in the morning, enjoying the dramatic desert scenery unfolding around us on the drive to the put-in at the Westwater Ranger Station.
 Upon arrival at the boat ramp, our guides will present a safety talk and orientation to our boats and gear.
 Our trip begins with calm waters allowing us to take in the stunning canyon walls and desert scenery.
 A few Class II rapids will give us a taste of what lies just downstream.

-Westwater Canyon is a perfect blend of calm waters, splashy riffles and exciting Class III-IV rapids through a black, gold and red river gorge.
-Little Dolores Rapid, Funnel Falls, Skull Rapid and Sock-It-To-Me are sure to keep the thrill level high.
+Westwater Canyon is a perfect blend of calm waters, splashy riffles and exciting Class III-IV rapids through a black, gold and red river gorge, though it’s likely we’ll take on these exciting rapids on Day 2

 We’ll stop for lunch on a warm sand-covered beach.
 Our guides will create a delicious riverside meal while we enjoy the beauty of the canyon.
 Whatever they prepare, it will always be fresh and filling to energize us for the rapids just ahead.
 While they prepare the meal, you can swim in the calm beach waters or lounge in the sun.